Novak & Andy: The Rivalry

 by ATP Staff|

-The 27-year-old Djokovic recorded his sixth win in his past seven matches against Murray, with Murray's lone victory in that span coming in the 2013 Wimbledon final.
-The Serb now leads 14-8 mark in their FedEx ATP Head2Head series.
+The 27-year-old Djokovic recorded his eighth win in his past nine matches against Murray, with his lone defeat in that span coming in his historic victory in the 2013 Wimbledon final.

 Djokovic, the No. 1 seed in Beijing, improved to a 23-0 in the Chinese capital and reached a fifth China Open final with a straight-sets victory over Murray.
 Murray rallied briefly in the second set, fighting from a break down to level at 4-4, but Djokovic’s defensive skills left the Dunblane native smashing his racquet in frustration as he capitulated on serve in the ninth game.
 Djokovic limited Murray to just seven winners and thwarted the Scot on four of his five break point chances in the encounter lasting one hour and 37 minutes.